wechain/web/POSTING_GUIDELINES.md

 ## 7. Post "New" Products
 Steemhunt is about cool "new" products.
 Please make sure that your hunt is about something that’s recently introduced.
 If the product is not new, there must be strong reason to post.
 For example, the product must be substantially updated or upgraded in a way that has a positive effect on users.
 Or, it must be a product that not many people have observed and may be interesting to discover.

+## 8. Quality of the Post
+As a hunter, you need to post a cool product with well-structured comments and screenshots so that the users can see the benefit of the product quickly without checking the products website.
+Your post will be hidden if you:
+* use non-related words/descriptions about the product.
+* attach non-related screenshot images or videos.
+* share any scams or highly suspicious cryptocurrency/fin-tech products.

 ---

 These posting guidelines are being continuously developed by our community.
 Feel free to suggest any opinions on how to make Steemhunt a cooler ranking community.
 You can join our [Discord Chat](https://discord.gg/mWXpgks) and make any suggestions.